Thank you for your interest in our placement scheme.

 The Advice and Counselling Service at Queen Mary is located in London’s vibrant East End.
 The University has approximately 31,000 students and 4,500 staff.
 We are a large Russell Group University with a unique student body comprised of a high percentage of local students and those from ethnic minority backgrounds.
 Diversity and Inclusion is an important University value.

-The Counselling Team is part of the Advice and Counselling Service (ACS), a multidisciplinary team comprising of Welfare Advisors, Mental Health Advisors, Student Wellbeing Advisors, and a Sexual Assault and Harassment Advisor.
+The Counselling Team is part of the Advice and Counselling Service (ACS), a multidisciplinary team comprising of Welfare Advisers, Mental Health Advisers, Student Wellbeing Advisers, and two Sexual Assault and Harassment Advisers.
 The placement is based within the Counselling Team but you will be expected to work closely with the other teams within ACS.

-Our Counselling team is comprised of a counselling manager, 3 senior counsellors, 12 counsellors (including those from a diverse range of modalities), a group therapist and 2 consultant psychiatrists.
+Our Counselling team is comprised of a counselling manager, 3 senior counsellors, 17 counsellors (from a diverse range of modalities), and a group therapist.
 We deliver approximately 3,200 individual appointments to around 800 students seeking counselling each year, for help with a wide range of issues.

 Counsellors offer mostly short-term counselling, with a very small proportion of our clients offered longer term counselling.
 We also run therapy groups and offer workshops for students, as well as training and consultation to support staff in their pastoral role with students.
 Trainees will have scope to see a range of presentations, work both short term and longer term, and will have a range of opportunities for learning.
 Trainees attend bi-weekly clinical meetings and will have the opportunity to present clinical cases to the team.